petedavisdev/petedavis.dev/_notes/blog.md

 ## Creating content lists in VuePress
  - How to list out pages based on frontmatter

+## Where to keep your images in VuePress
+ - public/media folder
+ - Contentful

 ## Gatsby, Gridsome or VuePress?
  - Gatsby and Gridsome if you want content from an API
 	 - Benefits - choose headless CMS (but that can mean lock-in!)